CypRiv/genal/README.md

 SBP_adjusted = SBP_clumped.copy()
 ```

-We can then call the `genal.Geno.set_phenotype` method, specifying which column contains our trait of interest (for the association testing) and which column contains the IDs:
+We can then call the `genal.Geno.set_phenotype` method, specifying which column contains our trait of interest (for the association testing) and which column contains the individual IDs:

 ```python
 SBP_adjusted.set_phenotype(df_pheno, PHENO = "htn", IID = "IID")
 ```

-At this point, genal will identify if the phenotype is binary or quantitative (to determine the regression model.
-If the phenotype is binary, it will assume that the most frequent value is coding for control (and the other value for case), this can be changed with 'alternate_control=True':
+At this point, genal will identify if the phenotype is binary or quantitative in order to choose the appropriate regression model.
+If the phenotype is binary, it will assume that the most frequent value is coding for control (and the other value for case), this can be changed with `alternate_control = True`:

     Detected a binary phenotype in the 'PHENO' column.
 Specify 'PHENO_type="quant"' if this is incorrect.
     Identified 0 as the control code in 'PHENO'.
 Set 'alternate_control=True' to inverse this interpretation.